 Conclusion

-So friends, in today’s article we studied Bruce Lee.
-Friends, if you like this article, then please comment, share, and tell us your suggestions and our mistakes.
+So, friends, in today’s article, we studied Bruce Lee.
+If you like this article, please comment, share, and tell us your suggestions and our mistakes.